-This page provides general information about the Fire Lights sub-section of the Rendering rollout of Phoenix FD.
+This page provides general information about the Fire Lights sub-section of the Rendering tab of the V-Ray Volumetric Grid.

 All Fire Lights options are ignored when rendering with V-Ray GPU.
 Enable Global Illumination from the V-Ray Settings if you need the Smoke and/or the scene to be illuminated by the fire.